 STEP #4: Self Accountability

 At the end of each day confirm you have been on time.
 Look ahead to other commitments.
 In advance adjust any promises that you will be unable to meet on time or early.
 When you develop better habits of recognizing the triggers that lead you to over commitment, then you can better manage your time.
 This will make you a better leader, role model, and strengthen your company culture.

-Check out these other awesome blog posts by David:
+Check out these other leadership blog posts by David: